reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 ```

 The `@SortableField` annotation is a companion annotation of `@Field`.
 When we add `@SortableField` to a field, Elasticsearch will optimize the index for sorting operations over those fields.
-We can still perform sorting operations over other fields which are not marked with this annotation but that will have some
+We can still perform sorting operations over other fields that are not marked with this annotation but that will have some
 performance penalties.

 ### Exclude a Field From Indexing